Approved by the SEJ board of directors 1/10/98, revised 7/18/98, rewritten 7/13/02, rewritten and approved 7/31/10.

 B. Consider whether an applicant is creating original and independent works of journalism, while not judging the quality of such work (as SEJ is an educational organization rather than a credentialing agency).

-C. Consider an applicant's job duties and employer to uphold SEJ’s integrity and independence as a journalism organization.
+C. Consider an applicant's paid job duties and employer to uphold SEJ’s integrity and independence as a journalism organization.
 Individuals are eligible for ACTIVE, ASSOCIATE and ACADEMIC membership only if and so long as they do not lobby or perform public relations work relating to the environment.
 Additionally, SEJ members in the ACTIVE membership category do not work for employers who engage in lobbying or public relations work on environmental issues;

 SEJ’s membership committee and staff employ the following terminology in their interpretation and implementation of these policies: